 - Detailed Reporting: Using modern enterprise technology for distribution companies lets companies see their data the way they want it—by warehouse, product line, location, business unit and other dimensions.
 Reporting becomes easier with automation.
 Systems can automate data population, create conditional alerts that activate reports based on trends or thresholds, and then distribute them to inventory managers, finance, production or other areas.

-Considering Enterprise Systems for Distribution Companies?
+Considering the Benefits of Enterprise Systems for Distribution Companies?
 Dig Deeper

 The distribution sector is facing a time of disruption, with rapid changes in consumer demand, delivery platforms and more.